swiftsimio.visualisation.slice module

 See also

-swiftsimio.visualisation.slice.slice_gas(data: SWIFTDataset, resolution: int, z_slice: unyt_quantity | None = None, project: str | None = 'masses', parallel: bool = False, rotation_matrix: None | array = None, rotation_center: None | unyt_array = None, region: None | unyt_array = None, periodic: bool = True)[source]
+swiftsimio.visualisation.slice.slice_gas(data: SWIFTDataset, resolution: int, z_slice: cosmo_quantity | None = None, project: str | None = 'masses', parallel: bool = False, rotation_matrix: ndarray | None = None, rotation_center: cosmo_array | None = None, region: cosmo_array | None = None, backend: str = 'sph', periodic: bool = True, mask: ndarray | None = None) cosmo_array[source]

 Parameters:

-• data (SWIFTDataset) – Dataset from which slice is extracted
+• data (SWIFTDataset) – Dataset from which slice is extracted.

-• z_slice (unyt_quantity) – Specifies the location along the z-axis where the slice is to be extracted, relative to the rotation center or the origin of the box if no rotation center is provided.
+• z_slice (cosmo_quantity) – Specifies the location along the z-axis where the slice is to be extracted, relative to the rotation center or the origin of the box if no rotation center is provided.
 If the perspective is rotated this value refers to the location along the rotated z-axis.

-• region (array, optional) –
+• region (cosmo_array, optional) –

-determines where the image will be created (this corresponds to the left and right-hand edges, and top and bottom edges) if it is not None.
+Determines where the image will be created (this corresponds to the left and right-hand edges, and top and bottom edges) if it is not None.
 It should have a length of four, and take the form:

 [x_min, x_max, y_min, y_max]